hkexgroup/resipy/readme.md

 GUI for R2 family code
 ======================
-This python wrapper around the R2 family code (http://www.es.lancs.ac.uk/people/amb/Freeware/R2/R2.htm) provides a standalone graphical user interface (GUI) along with a python API* for use in jupyter notebook.
+This python wrapper around the R2 family code (http://www.es.lancs.ac.uk/people/amb/Freeware/R2/R2.htm) provides a standalone graphical user interface (GUI) along with a python API (Application Programming Interface) for use in jupyter notebook.

-*API = Application Programming Interface
+pyR2 aims to be
+- (1) **simple and intuitive** to use (you can invert your data in one-click with all default settings)
+- (2) but still allowing the user to have **full control** on data filtering, error modelling, mesh parameters and inversion settings

+pyR2 is an open-source project, everyone is welcome to contribute.

 [**DOWNLOAD BINARY HERE**](https://lancaster.box.com/s/x7ke3i6ogmdkfobmbur6vttmxawjwjnh)